 Offline vs. Online Degassing of HPLC Solvents

-Gas bubbles and outgassing can be detrimental to HPLC.
-Outgassing is created when there is more gas available than the HPLC solvent can absorb.
-The amount of gas liquids can absorb depends on many factors, such as the pressure and temperature gradients and the type of liquid and gas used.
-Rough surfaces in an HPLC system can also create nucleation sites for gas bubbles.
-Gas bubbles present in HPLC solvents can cause shifting retention times, pulsating baselines, unexpected changes in peak areas, irregular peak shapes, and pump outages.
-These characteristics can create inaccuracies and overall poor precision.
+Gas bubbles and outgassing can significantly impact HPLC performance.
+Outgassing occurs when the amount of gas exceeds what the HPLC solvent can absorb.
+The solvent's ability to absorb gas depends on factors like pressure, temperature gradients, and the specific liquid and gas involved.
+Rough surfaces within the HPLC system can also serve as nucleation sites for gas bubbles.
+The presence of gas bubbles in solvents can lead to shifting retention times, fluctuating baselines, unpredictable changes in peak areas, irregular peak shapes, and pump failures.
+These issues can result in inaccuracies and reduced precision.

 Offline vs. Online Degassing of HPLC Solvents